 In the event of foreclosure or deed in lieu of foreclosure of a prior mortgage, mortgage deed, deed of trust, security deed, or assignment of the first mortgage, mortgage deed, deed of trust or security deed securing the First Lien Note to the Secretary of Housing and Urban Development, any provisions herein or any provisions in any other collateral agreement restricting the use of the Property or otherwise restricting the Borrower’s ability to sell the Property will have no further force or effect.
 Any person (including their successors or assigns) receiving title to the Property through a foreclosure or deed in lieu of foreclosure of a prior mortgage, mortgage deed, deed of trust, or security deed will receive title to the Property free and clear from such restrictions.]

+NOTICE TO CO-SIGNER

+Your signature on this Note means that you are equally liable for repayment of this loan.
+If the Borrower does not pay, the Lender has a legal right to collect from you.

 WITNESS THE HAND(S) AND SEAL(S) OF THE UNDERSIGNED.